jbisetto/free-genai-bootcamp-2025/sentence-constructor/claude/learning-journal.md

 ![First Claude response](claude-first.png)
 - I like that the clues are high level and don't give away the answer
 - I picked up on the fact that i know some french when evaluating my translation

+## v004
+#3 v004 add the CEFR langauge level to the educational principles